Where should I publish?

 Find and evaluate potential journals

-An easy way to find potential journals to publish in is to perform a search in a database, eg. Web of Science or Scopus, for key subjects or authors within your research area.
-In Refine, the left-hand menu beside the list of results, look at the list of Source Titles appearing among the results, to get an overview over where other researchers in your field publish.
+An easy way to find potential journals to publish in is to perform a search in a database, e.g. Web of Science or Scopus.
+Do a search based on relevant terms and/or important authors within your subject area.
+In Refine the left-hand menu beside the list of reults, look at the list of Source Titles to get an overview over where other researchers in your field publish.